Mau movement: An American Samoa Mau

 The Mau movement was an indigenous opposition to the U.S. annexation of the eastern Samoan islands in 1899, and had manifestations in both the Western and Eastern Samoan island groups.
 It featured the signing of petitions in efforts to enact political transformation vis-a-vis American colonial government, and included effort to resist taxation of copra.

 There was an American Samoa Mau that took place in Tutuila in American Samoa in the 1920s.
 It emerged as a result of fluctuating prices of copra and represented an open affront to the American Navy and its patterns of treatment of the indigenous Samoan people and failure to respect Samoan customs, conceptions of self-government and the Samoan way of life.
 This movement received a lot of press in the United States, both favourable and unfavourable.

+The Mau movement, called O le Mau in Samoan, has also been known in American Samoa by several other names, including The Committee of Samoan Chiefs, The Samoan Movement, The Samoan Cause, The Samoan League, and The Committee of the Samoan League.

-The leader of the movement, Samuel Ripley of Leone, Tutuila, was in effect exiled from American Samoa, when he was barred by the US Navy authorities from disembarking from a ship returning to Pagopago from California, and he was never allowed to return to his homeland.
+The leader of the movement, Samuel Sailele Ripley of Leone, Tutuila, was in effect exiled from American Samoa, when he was barred by the US Navy authorities from disembarking from a ship returning to American Samoa from California, and he was never allowed to return to his homeland.
 He eventually became the mayor of Richmond, California.

 The United States sent a committee to American Samoa in 1930, including US citizens from Hawaii who had a prominent role in the overthrow of the Kingdom of Hawaii and Queen Lili'uokalani.
 Their report, favourable to the US position, had a considerable influence on US policy, and the American Samoa Mau was totally suppressed by the US.
 Its influence however continued to be felt.

 Contemporary influences

 A Samoan hip hop group that was founded in 1990 by Kosmo, M.C.
 Kha Tha Feelstyle Orator and D.J.
 Rockit V. The Mau was named for the Mau movement.
-The motto of the group became the same as the motto of the Mau movement: Samoa Mo Samoa (“Samoa for Samoans”).
+The motto of the group became the same as the motto of the Mau movement: Samoa Mo Samoa ("Samoa for Samoans").
 The Mau has now reformed as the group Rough Opinion.
 The group still carries the message of the Mau movement as their theme.